GreatDanPeng/Sigmafold/README.md

 # SigmaFold

-**SigmaFold** is a PyTorch-based research framework inspired by **AlphaFold 3**, focusing on multimodal biomolecular structure prediction.
+**SigmaFold** is a PyTorch-based reproduction of **AlphaFold 1 & 3**, focusing on multimodal biomolecular structure prediction.
 It aims to unify protein folding, RNA structure modeling, and ligand docking into a single, differentiable, end-to-end learnable system.
-This repository reflects **Dan's understanding of AlphaFold 3**, with modularity and clarity prioritized for researchers, students, and bioAI practitioners.
+This repository reflects **Dan's understanding of AlphaFold 1 & 3**, with modularity and clarity prioritized for researchers, students, and bioAI practitioners.

 ## Project Intro

-- Reproduce core architectural ideas behind AlphaFold 3
+- Reproduce core architectural ideas behind AlphaFold 1 and AlphaFold 3
 - Support proteins, nucleic acids, and small molecules
 - Enable ligand docking through joint attention and coordinate prediction
 - Provide a training-ready and extensible framework for future development